Properly caring for your boots can drastically increase the life of your boots allowing them to be worn for years.

 Remember that leather is a skin and requires a bit of care every so often.
 First it’s always important to wipe off any loose dust and dried on dirt from your boots with a damp cloth before applying any sort of cleaner and conditioner.

 Being in the mid-west and around water often we always recommend applying a waterproofer/stain repellent to your boots.
-You’ll want to make sure whatever waterproofing you use is non-silicon based.
-Silicon based waterproofer will seal the leather causing it to dry out quickly.
-Our favorite non-silicon waterproofer is Gard-More.
-It is offers a non-darkening formula and protects against salts stains, whether that be from winter or sweat.
+Our favorite is Gard-More from Bickmore.
+Whatever waterproofing agent you chosse make sure it is a non-silicon based.
+Silicon based waterproofer will seal the leather causing it to dry out over time.
+It is a non-darkening formula and protects against salts stains, whether that be from winter or sweat.
 It’s also can be used on wool or fur felt hats.

 We do offer a special cleaner designed for reptile skins – especially snakeskin boots.
 Scout Reptile Cleaner is designed to be safe for all reptile skin boots, both polishing and cleaning at the same time.
-For a higher shine we still recommend that you use a colored polish that matches the color of you boots.
+For a higher shine we still recommend you use a colored polish matching the color of you boots.